Sexual Harassment Policy (includes Sexual Violence/Assault)

 The Investigator shall be familiar with this policy and the appropriate sanctions that might be imposed against the respondent in the event that discriminatory sexual harassment is found to have occurred.
 The Investigator shall discharge his or her obligations fairly and impartially.
 In the event the Investigator develops a conflict of interest with respect to the persons involved in a complaint, a new Investigator who is free from a conflict of interest will be appointed.
 During the investigation, the Investigator may receive counsel from officers/supervisors of the University, the University’s attorneys, and other parties as needed.

-The Investigator will commence an investigation of the complaint as soon as practicable, but not later than 7 days after the complaint is made.
+The Investigator will commence an investigation of the complaint as soon as practicable after the complaint is made.
 As the first step in the investigation, the Investigator will notify the respondent that a complaint has been filed.
-The Investigator shall endeavor to complete the investigation within 25 days of receiving it unless a reasonable justification can be made for additional time.

 During the investigation, the complainant will have the opportunity to describe his or her allegations and identify supporting witnesses or other evidence.
 The respondent will have the opportunity to respond to the allegations and identify supporting witnesses or other evidence.
 The Investigator will review statements and, depending on the circumstances, may interview others with relevant knowledge, review documentary materials, and take any other appropriate action to gather and consider information relevant to the complaint.
 All parties and witnesses involved in the investigation are expected to cooperate and provide complete and truthful information.